Point-like bounding chains in open Gromov-Witten theory: Classification of bounding pairs

 \subsection{Additional notation}

-For the purposes of this section, we arrange the elements of $\sly$ that are represented by $J$-holomorphic curves into a countable list.
+This section will describe inductive constructions.
+To enable the induction process, we arrange the elements of $\sly$ that are represented by $J$-holomorphic curves into a countable list as follows.
 By Gromov compactness, for each fixed value $E$ the set

 is finite.
 Thus we can order $\sly_\infty$ as a list $\beta_0,\beta_1,\ldots,$ where $i<j$ implies $\omega(\beta_i)\le \omega(\beta_j).$ The notation $\beta_0$ is consistent with the one used above.